This Homemade Hamburger Helper is easy to make, requires no fancy ingredients, is ready in 30 minutes, and is a meal the whole family will love!

 - Can add in additional veggies for extra nutrition

-- It’s a true one pot meal which is great for clean up
+- It’s a true one-pot meal which means easy clean up

-Ground beef: can also substitute with ground turkey
+- GROUND BEEF – You can also substitute with ground turkey if you’d like.

-Beef broth: can also use chicken broth if you prefer
+- BEEF BROTH – You can also use chicken broth if you prefer.

-Cheddar cheese: it’s best to grate your own cheese.
-The pre-shredded is coated in anti-caking agents and doesn’t melt as well.
-I’m a Tillamook cheese fan and it’s perfect for this dish!
+- CHEDDAR CHEESE – It’s always best to grate your own cheese.
+The pre-shredded kind is coated in anti-caking agents and doesn’t melt as well.
+I’m a Tillamook cheese fan, and it’s perfect for this dish!

 - Feel free to add in extra vegetables!
-Grated zucchini, grated carrot, peas, spinach, and tomatoes are all great options.
+Grated zucchini, grated carrot, peas, spinach, and fresh tomatoes are all great options for this hamburger helper recipe.

 - Readers have used other shapes of pasta without needing to change the liquids.

-- This recipe also works great with ground turkey instead of beef.
-One reader even used lentils!
+- This recipe also works great with ground turkey or chicken instead of beef.
+One reader even used lentils for a unique plant-based hamburger helper homemade version.

 FAQs